Step 1: Make it

 How it works

-- The MakeCode version of the program displays a bar graph which gets bigger the stronger the signal and the closer you are.
-It uses the map block to map radio signal strength numbers from the range -95 (weak) to -42 (strong) to a range 0 to 9 and then plots them using the bar graph block.
+- It displays a bar graph which gets bigger the stronger the signal and the closer you are.
+It uses the maths map block to map radio signal strength numbers from the range -95 (weak) to -42 (strong) to a range 0 to 9 we can use to draw a bar graph.

 - Python doesn’t have a built-in bar graph or map function, so it works a bit differently.
 All the LEDs light up when you get close to the beacon, and the closer you get the brighter they glow.

-- It does this by taking radio strength readings using the
+- It takes radio strength readings using the

 radio.receive_full()command.
 This provides the message, the signal strength and a timestamp.
 We only want to know the signal strength, so we use